Top destinations on Crete

 Heraklion is a city where warm hospitality is at its highest level and the best place to start your visit to Crete.
 Rich architecture, culture, leisure conveniences and urban nightlife have successfully intertwined to provide every visitor with a sincere Cretan stay.
 Visitors can take advantage of the variety of sights they could see and experience in and around the prefecture of Heraklion by investing some quality time with their loved ones and going on a tour, cultural or nature, to see this splendid island of Crete.
 For the independent visitor who doesn't want structured itineraries, exclusive tours can be arranged to fit their requests or fine car hire can be arranged to ensure a visitor a sound and comfortable ride on the coastal and inland roads.

 Heraklion awaits to welcome all its guests and the Cretan people await to invite you to a bit of warm hospitality where music, food and drink are always on hand.

 Heraklion International Airport, “Nikos Kazantzakis” (HER) is the primary airport on the island of Crete, Greece, and the country’s second busiest airport after Athens International Airport.
-It is located about 5 km east of the main city center of Heraklion, near the municipality of Nea Alikarnassos.
+It is located about 5 km east of the main city centre of Heraklion, near the municipality of Nea Alikarnassos.
 It is a shared civil/military facility.

 The Heraklion airport is named after Heraklion native Nikos Kazantzakis, a Greek writer and philosopher.
 Nikos Kazantzakis Airport is Crete’s main and busiest airport, serving Heraklion (Ηράκλειο), Aghios Nikolaos (Άγιος Νικόλαος), Malia (Mάλλια), with its long beach